DylanStrnad/Programming-Assignment-1/DOCS.md

 ## Semaphore Utilizaton

 Before entering the producers critical section, we will wait until the number of slots empty is greater than 0.
-If this is the caase, it continues to the next line, which will wait until its the producers turn.
+If this is the case, it continues to the next line, which will wait until its the producers turn.

         // slotsEmpty > 0, then continue
         sem_wait(&shmp->slotsEmpty);